Harvey Weinstein found guilty of rape at Los Angeles trial

 The Los Angeles case followed Weinstein’s first criminal trial, which happened in New York in 2020.
 In February of that year, he was convicted of third-degree rape and a criminal sex act, and sentenced to 23 years in prison.

-Closing arguments for the LA case took place over 1 and 2 December.
+He will be sentenced in Los Angeles next year and must complete his New York sentence before being transferred back to California.

 Weinstein’s LA trial opened on 24 October and saw testimony from several women who alleged they were assaulted by him when he was a powerful Hollywood producer.
 Prosecutors argued that Weinstein used his status to lure and intimidate women he then attacked.
-The defense contended that Weinstein’s acts were part of a pattern of “transactional” behavior in the movie industry.
+The defence contended that Weinstein’s acts were part of a pattern of “transactional” behaviour in the movie industry.

 In August, New York’s highest court allowed Weinstein’s appeal in the state to go forward.
 It’s expected to continue at a later date.